I Need a Short Term Loan or a Payday Loan but Keep Getting Refused

 Use Credit Builder Cards to Rebuild Your Credit

 You might want to improve your credit score with a credit builder card.
-These are cards that come with a small loan stored on them.

 Credit Cards for Poor Credit are Available

 If you have a low credit score, you may still be able to get a credit card.
 Only get one of these cards if you have the willpower to limit your spending to small amounts, and can repay your debt in full every month.